stxphz/Sales-Operations-Audit/README.md

 # Sprint12-Project

-Sprint 12: Final Project

 <br>

 ## Project Description

-As a junior analyst at TTWC Consulting Agency (<i>TripleTen World Consultancy Consulting Agency</i>), they have assigned a significant project involving a special client: AtliQ Hardware.
+As a data analyst at TTWC Consulting Agency (<i>TripleTen World Consultancy Consulting Agency</i>), they have assigned a significant project involving a special client: AtliQ Hardware.
 They are a leading computer hardware producer operating across India and have expanded internationally as well.
 AtliQ Hardware has asked TTWC Consulting Agency to conduct a comprehensive audit of their sales operations and to implement automation measures for their existing data processes.

 The client is interested in three key business domains: